petrovich/petrovich-net/README.md

 ### Advanced usage

-You can use your own rules loeder which implements IRulesLoader interface:
+You can use your own rules loader which implements IRulesLoader interface:

 ```csharp
 IRulesLoader customLoader = new CustomRulesLoader();